SilverMountainSoftware/sms-starter/README.md

-# Ionic Angular Conference Application
+# Ionic Angular Conference Application with Firebase Auth

 This application is purely a kitchen-sink demo of the Ionic Framework and Angular.